Rahim47/cloud_canvas/README.md

 ## API Integration

 The app integrates with a OpenWeatherAPI to fetch weather data.
-The API key should be placed in the `lib/model/core/api_key.dart` file (create it if it doesn't exist).
+The API key should be placed in the `lib/model/core/api_key.dart` file (you should create it if it doesn't exist).
 You can obtain an API key by signing up on the OpenWeatherAPI service's website.

 ## State Management